 Whenever you achieve something on the way to your personal development goal, whenever you clear another stepping stone, draw a line through it.
 This is a great idea when applied to small daily goals.
 You can record your daily goals in your diary or whatever method of measuring that you’ve chosen, and as soon as you’ve accomplished a specific step, you can draw a line through it.

-Following are 3 excellent examples of self assessment tools for personal development.
+Following are 3 excellent examples of free self-assessment tools for personal development

 They can be used to assess Personality Development and or Workplace Development, individually or combined.